Gladghost-name/Qlingo/README.md

 | QFrame      | Text       | Text      |
 | QLabel      | Image      | Image     |
 | QLabel      | Label      | Label     |

+##### _Note: This is a simple overview of some inplementations of widgets using the qqu file and the figms file, for more info pls view the ``docs.md`` file in the project directories!_